nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 ip -f inet addr show eth3
 ```

-If nothing appears or you'd like to change the address, you can set an IP and MTU (Maximum Transmission Unit) through the Network Manager user interface, CLI (`nmcli`), or other IP configuration tools.
-In the example below, we use `ip` (`ifconfig` is legacy) to configure the `eth3` interface with an address of `192.168.1.1/24` and a MTU of `9000` (i.e. "jumbo frame") to send Ethernet frames with a payload greater than the standard size of 1500 bytes:
+If nothing appears, or you'd like to change the address, you can set an IP and MTU (Maximum Transmission Unit) through the Network Manager user interface, CLI (`nmcli`), or other IP configuration tools.
+In the example below, we use `ip` (`ifconfig` is legacy) to configure the `eth3` interface with an address of `192.168.1.1/24` and a MTU of `9000` (i.e., "jumbo frame") to send Ethernet frames with a payload greater than the standard size of 1500 bytes:

 ```bash
 sudo ip link set dev eth3 down